 Use high contrast for critical information, and reserve low contrast for background visuals or less critical content.

-Common Mistakes in Color Contrast and How to Avoid Them
+Common Mistakes in Colour Contrast and How to Avoid Them

-• Ignoring color contrast in light/dark mode variations
+- Ignoring colour contrast in light/dark mode variations

 Always test with a contrast checker and consider creating style guides with pre-approved accessible combinations.

-Conclusion: Implementing Strong Color Contrast for Better Accessibility
+Conclusion: Implementing Strong Colour Contrast for Better Accessibility

 Effective colour contrast isn’t just a guideline, it’s the foundation of accessible, user-friendly websites.
 By following WCAG standards, testing contrast consistently, and prioritizing readability, you make your website usable for everyone, including people with visual, cognitive, and situational limitations.
 Strong contrast improves engagement, lowers bounce rates, and ensures compliance with accessibility laws like AODA and the Accessible Canada Act.